You can get from Paris to Rome by train, bus or flight.

 Rail links offer an affordable option for travel between the French and Italian capitals.
 There are two main routes of choice for journeys from Paris to Rome, with high-speed train services departing Paris Gare de Lyon bound for Rome's main rail hub, daily.
 Total journey time is approximately 11 hours 15 minutes.
 Passengers should note, seat reservations are mandatory on all high-speed train services.
 A night train service is also available, providing transfers to local services with a final arrival at Rome's main rail station.
 This service takes longer, around 20 hours in total including all transfers.
 Passengers should be advised that seat reservations are required for some of the journey.

 Direct flights are by far the most convenient way to get from the Fre Rome.
 Vueling Airlines operates the first flight out of Paris Orly Airport (ORY) at 06:45 A.M. each morning, with at least 2-3 services per hour scheduled throughout peak hours, every day.
 Numerous airlines operate direct services between Paris and Rome, including Ryanair, easyJet, Iberia Airlines, Alitalia, British Airways, Air France, Kuwait Airways and Vietnam.
 Flights take an average of 2 hours, with the longest direct service usually totally no more than 2 hours 10 minutes.

-Travel from Paris, France to Rome, Italy is: Partially open.
+Travel from Paris, France to Rome, Italy is: Fully open.

-International entry is currently allowed for: Entry is partially open for citizens and permanent residents of France.
+International entry is currently allowed for: Entry is fully open for citizens and permanent residents of France.